What to know more about Fibonacci Retracement, one of the most popular tool among technical traders

 In the markets, the retracement tool is used to identify pivot points or areas that the price is likely to move to.
 This is more so useful in a trending market.
 To use it, you don’t need to have any knowledge on how the Fibonacci sequence works.

 Second, if the price is ranging, you need to identify areas where it is making swing highs and swing lows.
 After this, you need to drag the Fibonacci Retracement tool.
-This will result to a number of lines, which are all indicated by percentages.
+This will result to a number of lines, which are all indicated by percentages (levels).

-Others are the Relative Strength Index, Relative Vigor Index, and the Bulls and Bears Power.
-These are known as oscillators and are very common because they give an indication when an asset is overbought or oversold.
+Others are the Relative Strength Index, Relative Vigor Index, Stochastic and the Bulls and Bears Power.
+These oscillators are very common because they give an indication when an asset is overbought or oversold.

 We provide the chance to Draw Fibonacci Retracement in Charts in our Trading Software, PPro8.